 Being Herdsmen for a Summer

-Taking a hiatus from city life, enjoying the spirit of the mountains
+Taking a hiatus from city life, enjoying the spirit of the mountains.

 Smiling in amusement, Quirin observes the cow at his left hand side that is licking salt from his shin.
 He is sitting on a fence, holding his shepherd’s stick and a pair of binoculars around his neck.
-The six-year old also watches his father to his right, who tries to catch a young bull with a lasso like a cowboy.
+The then six-year old also watches his father to his right, who tries to catch a young bull with a lasso like a cowboy.
 All against the stirring backdrop of East Tirol skies and the rugged summits and peaks of Schobergruppe Range.

 Bull catching is a dangerous operation.
 The young bull is wild, tough and surprisingly resilient.
 Janis needs to take great precaution with the horns.
-The 38-year old needs a few attempts before he is able to capture the bull with his lasso.
+The 40-year old needs a few attempts before he is able to capture the bull with his lasso.
 The bull does not seem to appreciate the idea of getting a cowbell attached around its neck.
 This is another delicate operation.
 However, it looks quite skilled and seasoned.
 Not bad for a city dweller like Janis.

 Janis Pönisch and his wife, Sarah Kofler, together with their two kids live in Munich, Germany.
 Sarah is a trained nurse, movement therapist and yoga teacher; Janis is interior designer, guitar maker and designer.
 Once a year, they leave their work and city life in the valley to spend two months on the Trelebitschalm, at 2,000 meters.
 Mountain clearings in the Austrian Alps are carefully maintained as summer pastures for cattle that is seasonally herded up to higher elevation meadows.
 Thousands of cows, goats, and sheep spend summers grazing on seasonal mountain pastures.
 In Austria, these carefully tended patches of mountain land are called ‘Alms’.
 From herding up until herding down, the family lives the life of simple herdsmen, in a tiny stone and log cabin.
 With an estimated floor space of 16 square meters, it feels like you have arrived at a little mountain oasis.
 There is a lack of Internet access, cell phone service, electricity supply and television.
 But there is an abundance of breathtaking mountain scenery, panoramic views, tranquillity and solitude.
 High in the Austrian Alps, at the heart of the Hohe Tauern National Park.

 “I performed alternative service (in lieu of military service) on a children’s farm,” explains Janis.
-This was his only experience in dealing with animals before they rounded up the herds for Trelebitschalm for the first time, six years ago.
+This was his only experience in dealing with animals before they rounded up the herds for Trelebitschalm for the first time, eight years ago.
 Which is not much; however, he had a lot of support from his wife Sarah in the beginning.
 “She’s actually a farmer’s wife,” he tells me.
 In fact, Sarah was raised on a mountain farm in Stronach, not far from here.

 I spent a lot of time up here when I was a child

 The young bull is trotting back to the herd with his cowbell around his neck.
 We follow a steep path down to the hut, passing a waterfall and a few Swiss stone pine trees.
 These species is adapted to the harsh, mountain climate and stands up well to frost, windstorms and heavy snow, however, at this elevation where the Alpine tree line is reached, the trees are not taller than a Christmas tree for the living room.
 Sarah welcomes her husband and son to the small two-room hut with a large wrought iron pan filled with “Kaiserschmarrn”, a fluffy shredded pancake.
 She has tossed this icon of Austrian cuisine with confectioners’ sugar and fresh blueberries from the woods.
-Little Nino, 15 months old, and Gustav, a friend of their older son Quirin from Munich who joined the family on their Alpine adventure for a few weeks, are ready to eat.
+Little Nino, then 15 months old, and Gustav, a friend of their older son Quirin from Munich who joined the family on their Alpine adventure for a few weeks, are ready to eat.

 “I spent a lot of time up here when I was a child,” Sarah tells me while the rest of her family enjoys her sweet lunch.
 She used to visit the old herdsman who has been living here in this hut for 47 years.
 He only had one arm and he didn’t need anything but candles; he didn’t even want an earth closet.
 The simple and rustic furnishings of the hut are still the same: a wooden stove to cook on and to provide heat, a bench and a table, two beds, pans and pots hanging on the wall.